 Treatment for Anorexia Nervosa

-1. Cognitive behavioral therapy (CBT): If the person isn’t in immediate danger or experiencing medical complications due to the disorder, cognitive behavioral therapy (CBT) is one of the most popular treatments.
+- Cognitive behavioral therapy (CBT): If someone isn’t in immediate danger or experiencing medical complications due to the disorder, cognitive behavioral therapy (CBT) is one of the most popular treatments.
 The therapy focuses on issues of self-image and self-evaluation.
 The issue of distorted body image is the most common among people with the disorder and is the focus of the beginning stages of treatment.
-Therapy will teach the individual how to recognize the appropriate weight and body fat proportions of a normal body and relate it to his own body.
+CBT will teach the individual how to spot the negative thought patterns and triggers that lead to this behavior and help them learn how to replace them with healthy and helpful patterns.

-2. Family therapy: The person may have problems with negative self-image because of traumatic events or memories that occurred during the developmental stages of childhood.
+- Family therapy: Someone may have problems with negative self-image because of traumatic events or memories that occurred during the developmental stages of childhood.
 In addition, parents may inadvertently play a role in the individual’s negative self-image.
-Family therapy is ideal to identify the “reinforcers” that significant people in the person’s life are conveying.
-This means that there may be the message to stay thin that the family member/s are giving the person with the disorder.
+Family therapy is ideal to identify the “reinforcers” that significant people in the person’s life are conveying about being or staying thin that need to be reworked.
 Family therapy can also be helpful in educating the family about the disorder and how they can help their loved one in the treatment process.